“Church Councils,” Topics and Questions (2023)

 The purpose of Church councils is to seek and obtain divine revelation.
 Church councils are an environment where we can receive inspiration to make decisions, better serve individuals and families, and plan and coordinate the work of the Church.

 Councils operate differently in the Church than they do in other decision-making bodies.
 They are not governed by majority rule or best practice, and the leader does not make decisions on his or her own.
-When a question or need is brought to the council for consideration, “council members are encouraged to speak honestly, both from their personal experience and from their positions as organization leaders” (Handbook 2: Administering the Church [ChurchofJesusChrist.org], 4.6.1).
-After carefully defining the question or need, those participating in the council consider instruction by Church leaders and what the Lord has taught in scripture.
+When a question or need is brought to the council for consideration, “the leader encourages members to speak openly and honestly.
+The diverse backgrounds, ages, experiences, and viewpoints of council members enrich the council.”1 After carefully defining the question or need, those participating in the council consider instruction by Church leaders and what the Lord has taught in scripture.
 They also consider what resources might best answer the question or meet the need.

 Councils bring together the insight of people with diverse backgrounds, experience, and viewpoints.
 These differences strengthen the council, and everyone should feel safe to express his or her opinion in a spirit of love and kindness.
 Such expression is essential to the purpose of councils, so leaders should establish a climate in which every person is heard and every opinion valued.
-As council members listen, humbly consider others’ feelings, and seek to know Heavenly Father’s will, a spirit of inspiration and unity can prevail (see Doctrine and Covenants 107:27–31).
+As council members listen, humbly consider others’ feelings, and seek to know Heavenly Father’s will, a spirit of inspiration and unity can prevail.2

-Describing councils, the Prophet Joseph Smith said that each person should “speak in his turn, and in his place, … that there may be perfect order in all things, and that every man, before he makes an objection to any item that is [brought] before them, for their consideration, should be sure that they can throw light upon the subject, rather than spread darkness, and that his objection be founded in righteousness, which may be done by applying ourselves closely to study the mind and will of the Lord, whose Spirit always makes manifest, and demonstrates to the understanding of all, who are in possession of his Spirit” (Manuscript History of the Church, vol. B-1, pp. 688–89, josephsmithpapers.org).
+Describing councils, the Prophet Joseph Smith said that each person should “speak in his turn, and in his place, … that there may be perfect order in all things, and that every man, before he makes an objection to any item that is [brought] before them, for their consideration, should be sure that they can throw light upon the subject, rather than spread darkness, and that his objection be founded in righteousness, which may be done by applying ourselves closely to study the mind and will of the Lord, whose Spirit always makes manifest, and demonstrates to the understanding of all, who are in possession of his Spirit.”3

-Church councils are most successful when all involved set aside personal preferences and seek to know the will of the Lord—when they follow Alma’s admonition: “Counsel with the Lord in all thy doings, and he will direct thee for good” (Alma 37:37).
+Church councils are most successful when all involved set aside personal preferences and seek to know the will of the Lord—when they follow Alma’s admonition: “Counsel with the Lord in all thy doings, and he will direct thee for good.”4

 When considering sensitive needs or questions, council members are cautious not to discuss personal details.
 Some matters are best left for confidential conversations with leaders.

-Councils seek to be unified in their decisions (see Matthew 18:19; Doctrine and Covenants 42:3; 107:27).
-“If council members have strongly unsettled feelings about an important decision, the [leader] may wait for another council meeting to consider the matter further and seek spiritual confirmation and unity.”
-After the leader makes a decision, “council members should support it in a spirit of unity and harmony” (Handbook 2, 4.6.1).
+Councils seek to be unified in their decisions.6 “Sometimes council members may have unsettled feelings about an important decision.
+When this happens, the leader may wait for another meeting to consider the matter further and seek spiritual confirmation and unity.”7